English

 This was the original Petros.
 And the current Petros, probably, is some descendant who likes to be the center of all eyes and perpetuate tradition.

-Perpendicular to the pier is Matogianni street, the main commercial artery, where jewelers, boutiques, cafes and pastry shops follow one another.
+Perpendicular to the pier is Matogianni Street, the main commercial artery, where jewelers, boutiques, cafes, and pastry shops follow one another.
 A stop along the way: Try the island's traditional almond cookies.
-Although this specialty is offered by almost all patisseries, the best ones are found in Skarapoulos (on Matogianni street); Nikolaos Skarapoulos started the family business in 1921.
+Although this specialty is offered by almost all patisseries, the best ones are found in Skarapoulos (on MatoStreet Street); Nikolaos Skarapoulos started the family business in 1921.

 At the end of this street, if you turn right towards Enoplon Dynameon, you will soon see the charming Aegean Maritime Museum.
 Also, if you continue west on this same street, turning Mitropoleos Georgouli continue a few blocks towards the port.
 Many of the early ship captains built beautiful houses with wooden balconies right here on the seafront.
 Little Venice is the name given today to this neighborhood located in the extreme southwest of the port.
 A few of these distinguished houses have been converted into elegant bars where a romantic atmosphere reigns at twilight.

-In the distance, on the other side of the waters, lined up like lead soldiers on the high hill, the famous windmills of Mykonos are outlined, echo of a time when the energy of the wind was used to grind the grain of the island .
+In the distance, on the other side of the waters, lined up like lead soldiers on the high hill, the famous windmills of Mykonos are outlined, an echo of a time when the energy of the wind was used to grind the grain of the island.

-According to the locals, the most famous of the many churches that inhabit Mykonos is the Paraportiani (outside the walls), which is on Ayion Anargyron Street, near the Folklore museum.
+According to the locals, the most famous of the many churches that inhabit Mykonos is the Paraportiani (outside the walls), which is on Ayion Anargyron Street, near the FoMuseum museum.

 Our news, once a month